 It enables you to clone from MBR disk to GPT disk.
 As mentioned, NVMe drive only works with UEFI boot mode, so NVMe SSD has to be initialized as GPT partition style as a boot drive.
-If your current system disk is an MBR disk, this tool will perform the clone without the need to converting partition style while ensuring the cloned SSD remain bootable.
+If your current system disk is an MBR disk, this tool will perform the clone without the need of converting partition style while ensuring the cloned SSD remains bootable.

 How to clone Windows 10 to NVMe drive?

-The cloning process will complete within Windows, so you can still use your computer to do other things while cloning.
-As you may know, all the data on the NVMe SSD will be deleted before the clone starts if there is any.
-You can follow the steps below to clone hard drive to NVMe SSD.
+The cloning process will be completed within Windows, so you can still use your computer to do other things while cloning.
+Keep in mind that all the data on the NVMe SSD will be deleted after clone, so backup your crucial data first.
+You can follow the steps below to migrate Windows 10 to NVMe SSD.

 1. Connect your NVMe SSD to the M.2 PCI-E x4 slot and boot your computer.

 2. Download this SSD cloning software and run it.